AnthonySinitsa/cookie-stand-admin/README.md

 ## Collaborators

-Dan Quinn, Sarah Glass, Jared Ciccarello, Logan Reese
+Dan Quinn, Sarah Glass, Jared Ciccarello, Logan Reese, Slava Makeev

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.